 Higher Gross Profit Margin

-Higher gross profit margin may be a reason for efficient management, low cost of production, an increase in sales price, or over or undervaluation of stock.
+The higher gross profit margin may be a reason for efficient management, low cost of production, an increase in the sales price, or over or undervaluation of stock.
 All other reasons are valid except the valuation of stock as that does not show efficiency in running the business.

 Lower Gross Profit Margin

 Lower gross profit margin is a bad sign for any business and it calls for a very extensive and careful analysis.
-The reason for a lower gross margin may be a higher cost of production, the decline is sales price, or if there is a change in sales mix.
-All these factors need in-depth analysis and watch throughout the year to avoid a situation of lower gross margins.Last updated on : March 20th, 2018
+The reason for a lower gross margin may be a higher cost of production, the decline is sales price, or if there is a change in the sales mix.
+All these factors need in-depth analysis and watch throughout the year to avoid a situation of lower gross margins.Last updated on : May 1st, 2019